ryanchynoweth44/GeneralPythonExamples/README.md

 # GeneralPythonExamples
 This repository contains example Python code for various patterns, functions, and libraries.
-This acts as a note keeping repository as well as a decent reference for anyone who needs a "hello world" walkthrough of a topic.
+This repository is mostly anote keeping repository so that I can easily reference pieces of code that I have written in the past.
+I make the repository public in case anyone finds it useful for a "hello world" walkthrough of a topic.

 ## Examples